 - High blood pressure or headache.
 If that case, you can try supporting your head on a bolster or block, placing the top of your forehead on the prop, releasing the neck.

 - Shoulder injury or anything related to shoulder not being okay to do yoga.
+If you have an injured shoulder, look into various shoulder replacement protocol options.

 Be careful also if you are pregnant as it might not be appropriate in late-term.

 Have a wonderful time in Adho Mukha Svanasana!
-Please contact me if you have any question or would like more détails.
+Please contact me if you have any question or would like more details.